Malaysian Armed Forces: Royal Malaysian Air Force

-Forming of Marine Corps
+Formation of a Marine Corps

-Defence Minister Hishammuddin Tun Hussein said in a statement on 10 October 2013, that Malaysia is planning on establishing a marine corps for amphibious operations.
-The marine corps will be drawn from all three services.
-The bulk of it being from one of the three parachute battalions of the 10th Parachute Brigade which will consequently be re-designated as a marine battalion.
-The 9th Royal Malay Regiment (Airborne) and 8th Royal Ranger Regiment (Airborne) have both conducted amphibious warfare training as a secondary mission such as the CARAT exercise with the US Marine Corps (USMC) and other amphibious exercises also conducted with foreign armed forces.
+On 10 October 2013, the Minister of Defence, Hishammuddin Tun Hussein, announced plans to establish a marine corps to conduct amphibious operations.
+The proposed formation was intended to draw personnel from all three branches of the Malaysian Armed Forces, with the core element expected to come from one of the three parachute battalions of the 10th Parachute Brigade (10 PARA BDE), which would have been re-designated as a marine battalion.
+Both the 9th Battalion Royal Malay Regiment (Parachute) and the 8th Battalion Royal Ranger Regiment (Parachute) had previously undertaken amphibious warfare training as a secondary role, including participation in the Cooperation Afloat Readiness and Training (CARAT) exercises with the United States Marine Corps and other joint amphibious exercises with foreign armed forces.